sparkflows/sparkflows-docs/docs/user-guide/web-app/integrating-with-databricks-notebook.rst

 Integrating with Databricks Notebook
 =========================

-The Analytics App in Fire Insights can trigger a Notebook in Databricks whose output will be displayed in the Analyticals App.
+The Analytics App in Fire Insights can trigger a Notebook in Databricks whose output will be displayed in the Analytical Apps.

 Fire Insights passes 2 parameters to the Notebook: